 - Connect a monitor to the DVI connector on the rear panel of the instrument.
 This connector is a DVI-I connector with socket contacts.
-The output supports DVI monitors directly and analog PC (RGB) monitors using a DVI-I to VGA adapter. - 2.
-Connect the AC line cord to the rear of the instrument and to a 100 to 240 VAC source. - 3.
+The output supports DVI monitors directly and analog PC (RGB) monitors using a DVI-I to VGA adapter. - If you want to view an image of the HDMI input, connect an HDMI monitor using the HDMI OUT connector. - 2.
+Connect the appropriate power cord to the monitor and then to a power source. - 3.
+Connect the AC line cord to the rear of the instrument and to a 100 to 240 VAC source. - 4.
+Turn on the monitor. - 5.
 Press the Power button on the front panel to turn the instrument on.
-It is located on the bottom left corner of the front panel. - 4.
-After about 30 seconds, the power-on diagnostic page should appear on the screen. - 5.
+It is located on the bottom left corner of the front panel. - 6.
+After about 30 seconds, the power-on diagnostic page should appear on the monitor.
+You will not see a waveform until you have connected a signal to the instrument. - 7.
 Verify that all self tests pass.
 Any failures are shown in red.
-The results of the power-on diagnostics are erased from the screen, but you can view the results by selecting CONFIG > Utilities > View Diagnostics Log > SEL or by viewing them on the instrument Web page. - 6.
-After the diagnostics are finished, the instrument state is restored.
-When the progress indicator in the status bar is finished, the instrument has finished initializing. - 7.
+The results of the power-on diagnostics are erased from the screen, but you can view the results by selecting CONFIG > Utilities > View Diagnostics Log > SEL or by viewing them on the instrument Web page.

+- 8. After the diagnostics are finished, the instrument state is restored.
+When the progress indicator in the status bar is finished, the instrument has finished initializing. - 9.
 If it is still open, exit the Diagnostics Log.